 ABC News covers link between rare cancer and breast implants – 2011 CPTF President Dr. Diana Zuckerman advises women with breast implants not to get too worried about the connection between breast implants and a rare form of lymphoma, but to see their doctors if they have any concern in this ABC news story.

-Do chemicals in our environment cause weight gain? – Today’s obesity epidemic is also an epidemic of the health problems resulting from excess weight, such as diabetes, heart disease, some types of cancer, and early onset of puberty.
+Do chemicals in our environment cause weight gain?
+And cancer? – Today’s obesity epidemic is also an epidemic of the health problems resulting from excess weight, such as diabetes, heart disease, some types of cancer, and early onset of puberty.

 Buy a nice sleep mask!
 It’s an investment in your health – Research shows that sleeping in total darkness allows your body to produce as much of the hormone melatonin as possible.
 This is good because when your production of melatonin drops, you are at greater risk of breast and/or colorectal cancer and other health risks.